spacetelescope/science-platform-images/doc/FRAMEWORK.md

 ##### Dependency Maze

 A network of dependency constraints on 5-6 interrelated packages can be difficult to follow.
-Fortunately, this is a common problem so tools have been developed that can help out, particularly `pipdeptree`.
+Fortunately, this is a common problem so scripts have been developed that can help out, particularly `pipdeptree`.
 In cooperation with `Graphviz`, `pipdeptree` can produce graphs of dependency relationships as .png files which are annotated with version constraints.
 This makes it easier to